 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Less heavy: Has a lower weight (by 291g or 19 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (4400 versus 1120) out of a single battery charge.

 - More heavily discounted: Has been around for much longer (launched in December 2008).

-If the count of relative strengths (bullet points above) is taken as a measure, the 1DX comes out slightly ahead of the D3X (7 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1DX comes out slightly ahead of the D3X (8 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1DX and the D3X in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 1DX and the D3X in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.